helenclx/helenchong-blog/src/en/pages/colophon.md

 * Source code available on [my Gitea instance](https://git.helenchong.dev/helenchong/helenchong-blog) and the [repository's GitHub mirror](https://github.com/helenclx/helenchong-blog).

 ## Host and Domain
-* Deployed to my virtual private server (VPS) rented from [Chunkserve](https://chunkserve.com/) from my Gitea instance, using the [easingthemes/ssh-deploy](https://github.com/easingthemes/ssh-deploy) GitHub Action.
+* Hosted on a virtual private server (VPS) I rented from [DeluxHost](https://deluxhost.net/).
 * Web server: [Caddy](https://caddyserver.com/).
 * The address, {{ sitemeta.siteDomain }}, is a subdomain of my [omg.lol](https://home.omg.lol/) address: [helenchong.omg.lol](https://helenchong.omg.lol/), which was registered and purchased on 19 October 2024 for a lifetime membership of omg.lol.

-Previously, this blog was hosted on [Hostinger](https://www.hostinger.com/my) until 14 May 2025.
+Previously, this blog was hosted on [Hostinger](https://www.hostinger.com/my)'s premium shared hosting plan until 14 May 2025, and a VPS I rented from [Chunkserve](https://chunkserve.com/) until 27 May 2025.

 ## Plugins
 * Eleventy's official [RSS](https://www.11ty.dev/docs/plugins/rss/) plugin